 Modeled from fresh branches and cuttings, our trees are incredibly lifelike – down to the new-growth needles and nuanced color.

-Each tree we sell comes with a lifetime warranty on foliage and a 3-year warranty on lights.
+Each of our trees come with a lifetime warranty on foliage and a 3-year warranty on lights.

-Safety matters.
-All of our tree lights are UL-Approved.
+All our tree lights meet nationally recognized Standards for Safety and are UL-Approved.

 PVC is short-hand for Polyvinyl Chloride.
 Traditional artificial Christmas tree needles have been made from PVC since they were first introduced to the market.
 The material is pressed into thin, rectangular needle-like strips and affixed by wire.

 PE is short-hand for Polyethylene.
 This material is used in the creation of realistic, state-of-the-art trees that are modeled to replicated the appearance of real evergreens.
 Branch specimens are gathered from the forest, molded, and then infused with the PE polymer to create the most lifelike trees on the market.

 - What does the term “flocked” mean?
 A “flocked” tree is adorned with artificial snow for a wintery look.

 - What is the difference between a full and slim tree?
 Full trees are wider in girth, while slim trees have a narrow profile.
 Slim trees are excellent for small or narrow spaces, while full trees become the focal point of grand rooms.

 - How many ornament kits are recommended for each size tree?
 To achieve the look you see in our catalogs and on our website, we recommend five kits for a 7-12 foot tree.